 Once you have safely landed in TIA you will notice the difference to other international airports around the world.
 For one, you need this guide to “surviving Nepal’s airport”!

 Step 1: You will most likely be asked to walk across the tarmac to the arrival building.

 Step 2: Once in the arrival building you may be a little confused as to where to go.
-There will be immigration desks for ‘foreigners with visa’, ‘foreigners without visa’, ‘diplomats’ and ‘Nepalese’.
+There will be immigration desks for ‘foreigners with visas’, ‘foreigners without visas’, ‘diplomats’, and ‘Nepalese’.
 If you have a visa already go straight to the “foreigner with visa’ desk.

 Nationals of the following countries need to apply for a visa before coming to Nepal: